SathyaSrini/GroupProjects/README.md

 # GroupProjects
-My work in a team of superstars
+My work with a team of Super'★'s